 Brenda Portman concert organist - composer - arranger

 Brenda Portman is the Resident Organist at Hyde Park Community United Methodist Church in Cincinnati, where she provides music for worship services, accompanies the Wesley Choir and Cathedral Choir, and serves as Executive Director of the church’s renowned Organ Concert Series.
-She is also Adjunct Organ Instructor at Xavier University in Cincinnati.
-She recently completed a Doctor of Musical Arts degree (2016) in organ performance at the University of Cincinnati’s College-Conservatory of Music, where she received a full scholarship as first prize winner of the Strader Organ Competition and served as a teaching assistant for the organ department.
+She teaches organ privately and at Xavier University in Cincinnati.
+She completed a Doctor of Musical Arts degree (2016) in organ performance at the University of Cincinnati’s College-Conservatory of Music, where she received a full scholarship as first prize winner of the Strader Organ Competition and served as a teaching assistant for the organ department.

 Dr. Portman has received numerous awards in organ competitions, spanning a decade: from First Place in the Albert Schweitzer Organ Competition in Connecticut (2006) to Finalist and Audience Prize winner in the Sursa American Organ Competition at Ball State University (2016).
 In October 2014 she was the only female American organist to compete in the prestigious Canadian International Organ Competition in Montréal.
 Her performance there led to a collaboration with acclaimed Canadian composer Rachel Laurin and a recording on the 88-rank Casavant organ of HPCUMC Cincinnati: "Pilgrimages: Organ Music of Rachel Laurin Inspired by Sacred Themes," which was released in April 2016 on the Raven label.
 Other prizes include First Place in the Arthur Poister Organ Competition (2007), First Place in the Bank District British/American Organ Competition (2009) - performing a winner's recital at St. Paul's Cathedral, London, and Third Place in the Rodgers North American Classical Organ Competition (2012).
 She has also been a finalist in the Fort Wayne National Organ-Playing Competition (2010) and a semifinalist in the AGO’s National Young Artists Competition in Organ Performance (2010).